 Solar modules, components and complete systems by SOLARA are used everywhere there is no reliable power source.
 In remote areas of the world, on the sea, in technical facilities, in traffic control systems and in telecommunication systems.

 Stand-alone-systems by SOLARA are constructed in such a way, that they can withstand the highest climatically stress.
-They are robust, flexible in use conditions and use the provided sunlight even in unfavorable conditions optimally for energy production.
+They are robust, flexible in use conditions and use the provided sunlight even in unfavourable conditions optimally for energy production.

 To ensure the quality and efficiency of the SOLARA products, the modules and mounting systems are produced in Germany.
-Each solar panel is tested and certified with strict quality standarts by ISO conditions.
+Each solar panel is tested and certified with strict quality standards by ISO conditions.
 After completion each solar panel is measured individually under international recognized STC conditions and gets a unique and unchangeable serial number.

 A radio station can be a transmitter, receiver, or both in one and is for example detectable by an antenna.
 Furthermore special additional facilities have to be included to maintain a radio service.